zonemaster/zonemaster/docs/internal-documentation/maintenance/SystemTesting.md

 ## 4. Acceptance testing

-This test level validates that new changes:
+This test level validates that each change since last release:

-* work independent of specific configurations
+* works independent of specific configurations
 * weren't broken by other new changes

 ### Configurations

 ...
+To be specified.

 ### Procedure